buu700/Site/README.md

 So, I thought about it, when I realised: what's the most user-friendly and feature-packed content management system that everyone already knows?
 The Graph API made it trivial to set up, and after writing the initial code, I can be guaranteed that any further assistance or instruction on my part won't be necessary for anything menial.

-If I had more time to work on this, for sure there's a lot I'd work on in the implementation, but what's here now seems to do exactly what it was meant to do reliably; only time will prove the effectiveness of such an approach.
+If I had more time to work on this, for sure there's a lot I'd work on in the implementation, but what's here now seems to do exactly what it was meant to do reliably (though I'll gladly accept commits!); only time will prove the effectiveness of such an approach.

 ---

-Home: Name, Description, and Links on Facebook
+Home: Name, Description, and Links on Facebook Page

 Videos: YouTube

-Photos: Photos on Facebook + WordPress with [this plugin](http://tintinnabuleur.bcbc.co.uk/2010/02/15/more-fotobook-changes/) and `wordpress.css` stylesheet
+Photos: Photos on Facebook Page + WordPress with [this plugin](http://tintinnabuleur.bcbc.co.uk/2010/02/15/more-fotobook-changes/) and `wordpress.css` stylesheet

 Sky's World: Tumblr